 Website and/or Calendar Links

 The Rare Book & Manuscript Library (RBML) of the University of Illinois at Urbana-Champaign is one of the largest publicly accessible special collections repositories in the United States.
 The collections—over 600,000 volumes and just over two linear miles of manuscript material—encompass the broad areas of literature, history, art, theology, philosophy, technology, and the natural sciences.
 Established in 1936, the RBML is renowned for its outstanding collections of Medieval and Renaissance manuscripts, early printed books, English literature, American wit and humor, theater history, free speech movements, Italian history, the history of economics, the history of science and technology, mathematics, geology, and natural history.
 The literary papers of such notable figures as Marcel Proust, Carl Sandburg, H.G.
 Wells, William Maxwell, Gwendolyn Brooks, Shana Alexander, and W.S.
-Merwin are housed in The Rare Book & Manuscript Library.
+Merwin are also housed in The Rare Book & Manuscript Library.